-Strategic risk Controls summary Risk that ASQA does not respond efficiently and effectively to changes in government priorities Networks and key relationships in place Formalised engagement through standing arrangements, memoranda of understanding, etc. Evaluation and planning frameworks Functional redesign is being undertaken to enhance agility Allocation of resources against priorities in cost recovery model Risk that ASQA's system of governance does not ensure we meet our performance and compliance obligations ASQA's Performance Framework Budgetary framework, financial performance management, and reporting Corporate Plan System of Governance and supporting control documents e.g. risk, fraud control, assurance and compliance frameworks, accountable authority instructions and delegations Risk that ASQA does not meet its work health and safety (WHS) responsibilities Strategic Leadership Committee governance and oversight Incident and hazard reporting and management process WHS Committee governance and input to quarterly review of WHS Risk Register Training and support for line managers to exercise WHS responsibilities WHS Risk Register Additional WHS controls to support change management implementation Risk that ASQA does not lead and model a cultural shift to self-assurance and continuous improvement Significant internal and external investment co-designing a model and tools to support the shift to self-assurance Realignment of strategic objectives to support self-assurance approach ASQA's input to new standards for RTOs to further embed self-assurance approach Risk that ASQA's Regulatory Risk Framework and Operating Model do not address risks to quality VET Cyclical review and evaluation to support improvements to Regulatory Risk Framework and Operating Model National Vocational Education and Training Regulator Advisory Council ASQA's Performance Framework Internal assurance activities Technical systems design aligned to support effective operations of Regulatory Risk Framework and Operating Model
+Strategic risk Controls summary Risk that ASQA does not attract, support and retain an engaged, skilled and resilient workforce in order to deliver on our objectives Recruitment and selection policies Staff learning and development, including capability building Diversity and cultural measures, including flexibility Clear role descriptions and enhanced performance management and feedback loops Risk that ASQA does not respond efficiently and effectively to changes in government priorities Networks and key relationships in place Formalised engagement through standing arrangements, memoranda of understanding, etc. Evaluation and planning frameworks Functional redesign is being undertaken to enhance agility Allocation of resources against priorities in cost recovery model Risk that ASQA's system of governance does not ensure we meet our performance and compliance obligations ASQA's Performance Framework Budgetary framework, financial performance management, and reporting System of Governance and supporting control documents e.g. risk, fraud control, assurance and compliance frameworks, accountable authority instructions and delegations Risk that ASQA does not lead and model a cultural shift to self-assurance and continuous improvement Significant internal and external investment co-designing a model and tools to support the shift to self-assurance National Vocational Education and Training Regulator Advisory Council ASQA's Performance and Evaluation Frameworks Realignment of strategic objectives to support self-assurance approach Risk that ASQA's Regulatory Risk Framework and Operating Model do not address risks to quality VET Cyclical review and evaluation to support improvements to Regulatory Risk Framework and Operating Model National Vocational Education and Training Regulator Advisory Council ASQA's Performance Framework Technical systems design aligned to support effective operations of Regulatory Risk Framework and Operating Model